-- (1) Stop the engine and land the boat. - (2) Disconnect the fuel hose from the fuel joint on the outboard motor. - (3) For electric start models, disconnect the battery cables from the battery terminals. - (4) To prevent steering movement, turn the adjuster lever to "A".
+- (1) Stop the engine and land the boat. - (2) Disconnect the fuel line from the outboard motor.

+- (3) For electric start models, disconnect the battery cables from the battery terminals. - (4) To prevent steering movement, turn the adjuster lever to "A" (if equipped with the adjuster lever).
+To hold the steering bracket easily, raise the tiller handle to the vertical position (if equipped with the tiller handle).

-- (5) Loosen the clamp screw(s). - (6) Hold the handgrips and steering brackets as shown in the illustration and lift up the outboard motor to dismount it from the boat.
+- (5) Loosen the clamp screw(s). - (6) Hold the handgrip as shown in the illustration and lift up the outboard motor to dismount it from the boat.